bd/twidor/README.md

 ## The Visual Key Map

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_screenshot.png"
-width="40%" align="right">Twidor's visual keymap shows labels for keys.
+width="40%" align="right">Twidor's visual keymap shows the letters sent by each button.
 Some letters require only a single button press, show by the large boxes.
 Other letters reqire two buttons pressed simultaneously, called a "chord".
 The small boxes show two-key chords.

 The next letter of the text is shown by the box highlighed yellow.